ArunChikkaraju/VSD-Digital-VLSI-SOC-Design-and-planning/README.md

-# OpenLane Workshop - Day 2

-## Recap of Day 1
+## Day 2

-On Day 1, we discussed the agenda for the workshop, provided an overview of OpenLane and the tools involved, and demonstrated how to generate a netlist from an existing design (picorv32a) by performing the synthesis step.
+* So far in the day 1 we have understood about the agenda of doing workshop and the glimpse of the openlane and about the different tools involved in it , finally by taking the example of the existing design which is picorv32a we have generated a netlist from the design by doing the synthesis step.

-## Focus for Day 2

-Today, we will concentrate on the floorplanning and placement of the specified design.
+* Now we need to concentrate on the floorplanning and placement of the specified design

-## Floorplanning
+### Floorplanning

-Before incorporating the generated netlist into the physical hardware die, we need to:
+* Before actually incorporating the netlist generated in the physical hardware die we need to specify the dimensions of the core and die and also there are some macro steps  involved in the floorplanning itself those are

 1. Define the dimensions of the core and die.
 2. Define the location of pre-placed cells or macrocells.
 3. Surround pre-placed cells with decoupling capacitors.